Crocker (sport): Batting Team

 Apart from the batsman, none of the batting players are allowed on the field.
 Instead, they line up several metres behind the batsman to watch and prepare to bat.
 However some variations on the rules make use of the 'disrupting rule', whereby 5 members of the batting team are allowed to enter the field of play and disrupt the fielders as they try to recover the ball.
 The disrupters have to follow three clear rules.
 First, they must not touch the ball with their hands (unless they are inside the bowling/batting area and are permitted to use their hands to remove the ball from the semicircle.)
 Secondly there must be no physical contact between a disrupter and any member of the fielding team.
 And thirdly the disrupters may not interfere with the ball when it is on its way back to the bowler.

 Umpire

 If an umpire is present, they will usually stand at one of the corners.
 Their role is to count the runs and to uphold the rules and make decisions during the game.

 Equipment

 Any equipment is often made up of things that are to hand, but usually they consist of a football-sized ball, though a softer ball may often be used to prevent injury (for example, a volleyball).
 Sometimes even a rugby ball is used.

 The batsman's bat is usually a baseball bat, or a rounders bat, although cricket bats have been known to be used.
+Some camps have also used more unconventional techniques, such as a pickaxe handle.